milancodess/hamro-patro-scraper/README.md

 ## License

-This package is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This package is licensed under the Apache.

 ## Contributing